 Maintain Your Faucets

 At least once per year, you should perform some routine maintenance on your faucets.
-Remove the aerators in your faucets, and thoroughly clean them by getting off all the built up grime and gunk.
+Remove the aerators in your faucets, and thoroughly clean them by getting off all the built-up grime and gunk.
 Doing these simple things will ensure that your water flows evenly.
-Next, check the overflow holes in your bathtub and in your sinks, and clear them of any grime or gunk, too.
+Next, check the overflow holes in your bathtub and your sinks, and clear them of any grime or gunk, too.

 Prevent and Remove Clog

 Clogged drains are the most common reason plumbers are called, and they can be the cause of lots of damage if they aren’t cleared soon.
 Place small screens over bathtub drains to catch any hair or soap chips that could fall into the drain and clog it.
 Don’t pour things down the sink that could clog it, like fats, oils, and grease.
 Every once in a while, pour boiling water with a few drops of dish soap down your drains to flush them out.
 When you get a clog, try removing it with baking soda and boiling water.
 Try not to use harsh chemicals to clear a clog - a plumbing snake is a better choice.

 In an emergency, like a flooding toilet or appliance malfunction, you’ll need to know how to shut off your water.
 Find out where the main shut off valve is and how to use it beforehand.
 You may need a flashlight and shut off-key, so make sure they’re close to the water tank.
 Also, locate the shutoff valves on appliances like the fridge and washing machine.
 You should also know where your sewer’s shut off valve is.

 Frozen pipes can cause severe, expensive damage.
 Before it gets cold, use peel-and-stick insulation to cover any pipes that are exposed and in a cold area, like a crawl space, garage, or basement.
 Insulating caps should go on outdoor fixtures.
 You should also clear any water from your automatic sprinklers with compressed air before the winter strikes.